mimersql/MimerPy/doc/datatypes.rst

 INTERVAL
 ------------
 An INTERVAL is a period of time, such as: 3 years, 90 days or 5 minutes and 45 seconds.
+The table below show all available interval types.

 +-------------------------------+---------------+
 | Mimer SQL Data type           | Range         |